 "Does Education Make Subjects or Citizens?
-Primary Schooling and Anti-Authoritarian Mobilization in 19th-Century France" Job Market Paper [Working Paper]
+Primary Schooling and Anti-Authoritarian Mobilization in 19th-Century France" Under Review [Working Paper]

-"Peasants into Citizens: Suffrage Expansion and the Rise of Mass Politics" (with Anne Degrave and Arturas Rozenas) Under Review [Working Paper]
+"Peasants into Citizens: Suffrage Expansion and the Rise of Mass Politics" (with Anne Degrave and Arturas Rozenas) R&R at World Politics [Working Paper]

-Abstract: The concurrent rise of mass politics and democratic institutions represent two major global political trends of the past two centuries.
-We examine the relationship between these historical developments by investigating how voting rights have influenced mass political mobilization.
-Utilizing the discontinuous variation in suffrage levels in the French local elections during the July Monarchy (1830-1848), we find that broader suffrage increased political interest, collective mobilization, and opposition to autocracy.
-Even when introduced and practiced within an authoritarian system, the right to vote facilitates the development of a pro-democratic mass public.
+Abstract: The concurrent rise of mass politics and democratic institutions represents two major global political trends of the past two centuries.
+We examine the relationship between these historical developments by investigating how voting rights influenced mass political mobilization.
+Utilizing the discontinuous variation in suffrage levels in the French local elections during the July Monarchy (1830–1848), we find that more inclusive suffrage fostered the rise of pro-democratic mass politics by broadening engagement with national public affairs and intensifying both electoral and popular mobilization against anti-democratic reforms.
+The findings suggest a mechanism through which democratic institutions can be self-reinforcing: by facilitating pro-democratic mass politics, the expansion of voting rights raises the cost of authoritarian backsliding.

 "A Strategic Logic of Public Education Provision: Evidence from the Second French Empire" (with Kun Heo) Under Review [Working Paper]

-Abstract: Previous work has argued that states provide education because it supports industrialization, nation-building, and social order.
-However, states do not operate in a vacuum, as other actors can also participate in school provision.
-Building on this insight, we argue that states may provide education not for its intrinsic value but to limit the influence of nonstate providers that jeopardize state authority.
-We examine this strategic logic during the Second French Empire (1852–1870), where the rapid expansion of Catholic schools had become a threat to the regime.
-Using a rich new dataset and drawing on a theoretical model to guide our analyses, we provide evidence that state officials promoted the creation of secular schools for girls to limit the expansion of Catholic schools rather than to expand overall access to education.
-Our findings suggest that existing explanations of public education expansion can be enriched by integrating strategic motives.
+Abstract: A large literature argues that states expand public education to promote industrialization, nation-building, and social order.
+Yet states do not operate in a vacuum: nonstate actors can also provide schooling, sometimes in ways that challenge state authority.
+We argue that, in such contexts, states may expand public education not for its intrinsic benefits, but to limit the influence of competing providers.
+We examine this strategic logic during the Second French Empire (1852–1870), when the rapid expansion of Catholic schools came to be perceived as a political threat.
+Using newly digitized archival data and exploiting a population-based cutoff, we show that state officials promoted the creation of secular schools for girls primarily to displace Catholic provision rather than to expand overall access to education.
+Our findings highlight the role of strategic competition in the expansion of public education and suggest that similar logics may shape other dimensions of state expansion.

 "Waves of Fear: Propaganda and Violence in the Spanish Civil War" Draft Available Upon Request